The Dancing Hut of Baba Yaga (1995)

 Level 7 – 20

 And we are back at it.
-After a harrowing descent into White Wolf hell, that cost me 35 sanity points, 2 experience levels, 3 points of permanent constitution and infected me with rabies, I stand before you a defeated man.
-The last few dives into old DnD met with decidedly mixed success.
-Between shitty Role Aids products, excrable 147-page White Wolf adventures and bittersweet Avalanche historical adventure, I needed a balm, a soothing caress of the soul.
+After a harrowing descent into White Wolf Hell that cost me 35 sanity points, 2 experience levels, 3 points of permanent constitution and infected me with rabies, I stand before you a defeated man.
+My last few dives into old DnD met with decidedly mixed results.
+Between shitty Role Aids products, execrable 147-page White Wolf novels and bittersweet Avalanche historical adventures, I needed a balm, a soothing caress of the soul.
 Enter Lisa Smedman, Canuck muse to wounded gamers the world over, to set me back on the right path.
 With a High level adventure no less!

 The adventure concerns the sudden arrival of Baba Yaga and her legendary Dancing Hut, first described in the OD&D Eldritch Wizardy supplement as far back as 1976, the Hut has reappeared in various editions throughout DnD’s lifetime.
 It is a part of obscure DnD nerdlore that has now been codified into an adventure that lives up to its legend in every respect.
 As soon as the hut, a great wooden shack perched on giant chicken legs, arrives on the plane somewhere in the heart of a deep forest, animals flee in a five mile radius, great thunderclouds emerge in the wake of her flight by cauldron and time itself twists and convulses!
 Serious magical shit is afoot!